bcaptain404/thunderup/README.md

 # thunderup

-A Bash script that auto-checks Thunderbird's official website for new releases, downloads the latest version, extracts it to `/opt/thunderbird`, and launches it.
+A Bash script that auto-checks Thunderbird's official website for new releases, downloads the latest version if it's newer than the one you're running, and extracts it to `/opt/thunderbird`.

-Use this when you want to skip package managers and manage Thunderbird updates manually without missing new releases.
+Use this when you want to skip package managers and manage Thunderbird updates more efficiently.
+Bonus points: add it to a launcher script to check for and apply updates at each launch of Thunderbird

 ---

 ## 📁 What It Does

-- Checks [thunderbird.net](https://www.thunderbird.net/) for the latest release version (unless provided explicitly)
+- If no version is specified as a commandline argument, it queries [thunderbird.net](https://www.thunderbird.net/) for the latest.
-- Downloads the correct archive (`tar.bz2` or `tar.xz`) if a new version is available
+- Downloads the archive for that version (if it hasn't been downloaded yet) into /opt/downloads
-- Extracts Thunderbird to `/opt/thunderbird`
+- Extracts it to `/opt/thunderbird`
-- Prevents redundant installs by tagging completed versions
+- Prevents redundant installs by tagging successful installs
-- Automatically launches Thunderbird when done

 ---

 ## 🛠 Installation

-1. Copy `update-thunderbird.sh` to any directory in your `$PATH` (e.g., `/usr/local/bin/`)
+1. Copy `update-thunderbird.sh` anywhere you like, eg to any directory in your `$PATH` (e.g., `/usr/local/bin/`)
 2. Make it executable:

 ```bash
 chmod +x /path/to/update-thunderbird.sh
 ```

-3. (Optional) Rename it to something simpler like `thunderup`

 ---